s-abdullah/WebApp/README.md

 Create a templates folder in you subapplication to serve more complicated HTMl files, since by default django looks for a templates subdirectory.
 Due to how django is configured, we need to make a folder inside our templated for our application.

-Need to add installed application to settings.py of the project. (from apps.py in the installe dproject)
+Need to add installed application to settings.py of the project. (from apps.py in the installed project)

+Add a base.html file for repeated code in HTML cuz DRY